foundry-vtt-community/wiki.js/setup/linux-installation.md

 This guide includes instructions for a number of linux distributions, as described below.
 If you do not have a strong reason for another distribution, we recommend **Ubuntu 22.04**.

-This guide supports the following distributions:
+This guide supports most distributions based on Debian 11 or 12, including:

-1. Debian 11 based, such as (but not limited to):
+1. Debian
-a.
-Debian
-b.
-Ubuntu
+2. Ubuntu
-c.
-64 bit Raspberry Pi OS
+3. 64 bit Raspberry Pi OS
-2. CentOS 8 based, such as (but not limited to):
-a.
-CentOS
-b.
-Red Hat Linux
-c.
-Fedora

-Any distrition that uses the `apt` or `dnf` package managers *should* be compatible with this guide.
+Any distrition that uses the `apt` package managers *should* be compatible with this guide.
 Any differentiation in instructions for the distributions will be clearly indicated where necessary.

 ### Distributions to Avoid